SEPPDROID/zoizbot/README.md

 i didnt even remove the text behind the emoji i just copied it from my google search

 feel free to copy and make it 10 times better

+# upadates:

+- changed main branch from "main" to "master" ; git client didnt like main anymore... the wonderworld of git...

+- will update this readme file for others who googled how to make an discord bot.